younginnovations/younginnovations.github.io/careers.md

                 <div class="left-floated">
                     <div>
                         <h3 class="career-explore__moment-title">Do work that matters</h3>
-                                        <p>We work with national, international and supranational organizations currently engaged in development sector.
-Our diverse work areas support global issues from ensuring data transparency and accountability to fighting violence against women and children.
-We are result-driven individuals who believe biggest of impacts require strongest of work ethics.
-Learn more about our projects <a href="#">here</a>.</p>
+                                        <p>We work with national, international and supranational organizations whose work is focused on the development sector.
+Our diverse portfolio of clients  mean that we work on global issues from data transparency to violence against women and children.
+We are a team of results-driven individuals who believe that to achieve the biggest impact, collaboration and innovation are key.
+Learn more about our projects <a href="/work">here</a>.</p>
                     </div>
                 </div>
             </div>